Site Map

 Petrifaction and Stone Giant Hoaxes

-On October 4, 1862, Nevada's Territorial Enterprise reported that a petrified man had been found in nearby mountains.
-The body was said to be in a sitting posture, leaning against a mountainside to which it had become attached.
-The brief news report eventually appeared in newspapers throughout the world.
-However, it was pure fiction.
-It had been written by a young reporter, Samuel Clemens, who would later be better known as Mark Twain.
+Nevada's Territorial Enterprise reported the discovery of a petrified man in nearby mountains.
+The body was in a sitting posture, leaning against a rock surface to which it had become attached.
+The report subsequently was reprinted by many other papers.
+However, it was pure fiction, written by a young reporter, Samuel Clemens, who would later be better known as Mark Twain.
+He later admitted surprise at how many people were fooled by his story, since he considered it "a string of roaring absurdities."
+More…

-On October 16, 1869, a farmer in Cardiff, New York found an enormous stone giant buried in the ground as he was digging a well.
-He put it on display, and thousands of people made the journey to see it.
-Speculation ran rampant about what it might be: a petrified giant from Biblical times or an ancient stone statue.
+When a farmer in Cardiff, New York found an enormous stone giant buried in the ground as he was digging a well, thousands of people made the journey to see it.
+Speculation ran rampant about what it might be.
+Was it a petrified giant from Biblical times or an ancient stone statue?
 The reality was that it was an elaborate hoax, created by the farmer's cousin, George Hull, in order to poke fun at Biblical literalists.
 Showman P.T.
 Barnum later tried to buy the Giant.
 When he was refused, he created a duplicate that soon was drawing larger crowds than the original.
+More…

 "Effigy in Lava"